nahrs/free-stuff-for-you/README.md

 -- Rayool

-also if you ever get into going with less and less UI in linux i recomend getting a WM (window manager) such as i3 or sway.
+also if you ever get into going with less and less UI in linux I recomend getting a WM (window manager) such as i3 or sway.
 The i3 folder has *my* normally upto date config file.
 Dont be afraid to write your own, this is what works for me.